wilding/SwissPairings/README.txt

  to run tournament.py and tournament_test.py:
  6. exit psql by typing '\q'
+ 7. enter the python interpreter by typing 'python'
+ 8. import tournament.py by typing 'import tournament' into the interpreter
+ 9. you can now perform the functions listed above by typing 'tournament.function()' into the interpreter (ex. tournament.countPlayers())

  7. run python scripts by typing 'python tournament.py' or 'python tournament_test.py'